 Cupertino Bicycle Sharing Pilot Program

 Bicycle sharing systems can reduce local traffic congestion, improve local air quality, and is one of many City efforts to provide alternatives to driving alone.
 The City Council approved an 18-month pilot program in November of 2018.
-The City anticipates a fleet of bicycles to be made available by Summer 2019.
-This pilot program currently does not include e-scooters.
+The City is currently accepting applications from bike share vendors.
+This pilot program does not include e-scooters at this time.

 What is Bicycle Sharing?

 It is an innovative transportation program where a fleet of bicycles is available to the public for a small fee.
-Simply download the vendor App, ride the bicycle to your final destination, park it, and end your trip in the App.
+Once a program is established, riders will be able to download an App, ride the bicycle to a destination, park it, and end the trip in the App.
 The bicycle is then available for the next person.
 It is ideal for short trips around town, one-way trips, and connecting to transit.
-Many bicycles are now e-assist offering an additional "boost" to your ride.